Practice Areas

 The California Supreme Court ordinarily receives about 5,000 petitions for review each year, but grants fewer than 200, and most of those are “held” or “transferred” rather than reviewed by the Court.
 Yet, our counsel has bucked the odds eight times and convinced the Court to grant the petition.
 As one of the few California Supreme Court alumni in private practice, he knows what the Supreme Court looks for in deciding whether to grant a petition for review.
 We can assist clients, or other counsel, with this challenging procedure.

-What is a Petition for Review?
+What is a Petition for Review: Application Explained

 The California Constitution does not give an automatic right to appeal to the California Supreme Court – unless it is a death penalty case appeal.